delphidabbler/codesnip/Docs/ReadMe.txt

 Please do report any bugs you find.

-Bugs are recorded in Tracker on SourceForge.
-View the reported and fixed bugs via http://delphidabbler.com/url/codesnip-bugs which redirects to SourceForge.
+Bugs are recorded in tracker software.
+View the reported and fixed bugs via http://delphidabbler.com/url/codesnip-bugs (this redirects to the tracker page).

 You can also access the bug tracker from CodeSnip by using the "Tools | Report Bug Online" menu option then following the link that appears in the resulting dialogue box.

-If you wish to report a bug, please check the current reports on Tracker.
+If you wish to report a bug, please check the current reports on the bug tracker.
 If your bug hasn't already been reported or fixed please add a report using the "Add new" link on Tracker.

 Please note that versions 1 and 2 of CodeSnip are no longer supported, so don't report bugs for those versions.
 You should update the program first and only